If you’re an endurance athlete, like a runner or cyclist, you’ve probably heard of heart rate training. But what is it?

 Heart rate training allows you to monitor your heart rate over the course of your workout to see how hard you’re working.
 Once you have figured out your heart rate zones, you can quickly design a personalised workout based on your current fitness levels and goals.
-But, one of the best reasons for training with heart rate is it can help you recover better.
+But one of the best reasons is training by heart rate can help you recover better.

 There is more to heart rate training than just wearing a heart rate strap and watch.
 You need to train in your heart rate zones.
 Depending on the goal of your workout, your target heart rate will be between 65% and 95% of your maximum heart rate.

-There are several ways to determine your maximum heart rate, but the easiest way is by a simple maths equation.
-For men, you use 214 – (0.8 x your age) and for women you use 209 – (0.9 x your age).
+There are several ways to determine your maximum heart rate, but the easiest way is with a simple math equation.
+For men, you use 214 – (0.8 x your age) and for women, use 209 – (0.9 x your age).
 For example, a 25-year-old man’s maximum heart rate is 194 beats per minute.
 The equation isn’t always the most accurate, but it’s a good starting point.

-There are five heart rate training zones, but most people will spend the bulk of their training time in zone two and three.
+There are five heart rate training zones, but most people will spend the bulk of their training time in zones two and three.

 - Zone one is active recovery.
 The pace should feel very easy and is 50-60% of your maximum heart rate.